kellyelton/docs.exceptionless.com/contents/sendingerrors.md

 ## Manually Sending Errors

 In addition to automatically sending all unhandled exceptions, you may want to manually send exceptions to the service.
-You can do so using code like this:
+You can do so by importing the Exceptionless namespace and using code like this:

 {% highlight c# %}
 try {